Vehicle Taxes and Fees (“Car Taxes”)

 Certain disabled veterans and their surviving spouses are exempt from local real estate tax on their principal residence and a reduced vehicle tax rate for one vehicle.

-Surviving spouses of veterans killed in action may be exempt from local real estate tax on their principle residence.
+Surviving spouses of a member of the armed force killed in action may be exempt from local real estate tax on their principle residence.